martinaalvera/Documentation/user_documentation/encryption/manage_encrypted_instance.rst

    Make sure you have entered a valid mail address!

-The e-mail is sent you only when the system is ready to accept your password and contains all the instructions to correctly encrypt/decrypt your system.
+The e-mail is sent you only when the system is ready to accept your password and contains the instructions to correctly encrypt/decrypt your system.
 The e-mail subject is ``[ELIXIR-ITALY] Laniakea storage encryption``, sent by ``Laniakea@elixir-italy.org``

 ..
 Warning::

-   If you don't receive the e-mail:
+   If you do not receive the e-mail:

    #.
 Check you SPAM mail directory

    #.
-Chek mail address spelling
+Chek the spelling of the mail address

-   #.
-Wait 15 minutes more.

 .. figure:: _static/encryption/FS_ecrypt_proc_01.png
    :scale: 70 %
    :align: center
    :alt: Galaxy encryption mail

-Once the e-mail is arrived you can follow the step by step guide to encrypt your volume: :doc:`FS_encryption_procedure`.
+Once you get the e-mail  follow the step by step guide to encrypt your volume: :doc:`FS_encryption_procedure`.

-User is only asked to insert their alphanumeric password 3 times:
+User is asked to insert their alphanumeric password 3 times:

 #.
 Set password